lmsmbzuai/world_model_for_red_teaming/README.md

 6. **Experiment** — The objective of the experiment is to evaluate the performance of three autonomous red-team architectures: (A) LLM-Only: single-shot attack generation; (B) LLM + Reasoning Loop: the architecture that follows steps 2–4 and 6 in Figure 2; and (C) LLM + Reasoning Loop + World Model: the same as (B) but augmented with a learned world model used to simulate ```ot+1```.
 For each architecture, there is a specific user request and the red-team agent pursues three distinct attack objectives.
 For every objective, we perform ten independent runs (with the same seed for the three architectures) each limited to at most fifty turns.
 Hence, the experimental setup comprises 1 × 3 × 3 × 10 = 90 runs and a maximum of 90 × 50 = 4500 turns in total.
 To enable comparison across architectures, we based our evaluation on a specific metric: ```ot+1``` Success Rate (```OT1SR```).
 More precisely, in our formulation, ```ot+1``` refers both to the message sent by the Planner agent following the action ```at```, and to the corresponding response from the recipient.
 However, this metric operates one layer below, as it evaluates only the message sent by the Planner agent after ```at```, rather than considering the two subsequent messages.

-The full procedure is available in the [full report](documents/report.pdf).
+The full procedure is available in the [report](documents/report.pdf).

 <p align="center">
   <img src="documents/architecture_agentic_system.png" alt="Figure 1.
 Architecture of the Travel Planning agentic system." width="30%">